Wildland-Urban Interface · Structural Defense · Patent Pending

 Pacific Palisades Rebuilds (×2)

 Two post-fire new construction rebuilds in Pacific Palisades — Waterfall specified for integration at rough-in.
-Projects designed by Perkins & Will.
-Combined value: $19M–$22M construction scope.
-Case studies establishing parapet cap manifold and hip pipe deployment on complex custom architecture.
+Reference installations for new-construction deployment.

 Founder's Residence

 Ojai, CA — Level 2 retrofit replacing conventional roof sprinklers.
-Full roof and wall plane coverage.
-Reference installation for retrofit pathway documentation.
+Full roof and wall coverage.
+Reference installation for the retrofit pathway.

 Public Advisor

 Rick Mullen — Former Mayor of Malibu; retired Los Angeles County Fire Department Captain.
-Active public advisor.
-Field-validation credibility for fire service and regulatory audiences.
+Active public advisor, lending field-validation credibility for fire-service and regulatory audiences.

 Founder